keymanapp/help.keyman.com/developer/language/reference/platform.md

-For example, `touch android tablet native` would match Keyman for Android on an Android tablet; `android tablet` would match Keyman for Android on an Android tablet or KeymanWeb in a browser on an Android tablet. `blackberry` would not match on any platform (as Blackberry is not a supported platform as of Keyman 10).
+For example, `touch android tablet native` would match Keyman for Android on an Android tablet; `android tablet` would match Keyman for Android on an Android tablet or KeymanWeb in a browser on an Android tablet. `blackberry` would not match on any platform (as Blackberry is not a supported platform for Keyman.)

 ## Platform constraint definition